 How Portal Integrates With Data Platforms

-A couple of weeks ago the release of as an open source repository.
+A couple of weeks ago we officially announced the release of as an open source repository.
 The Data Product Portal is an open-source tool to help organisations build and manage data products at scale.
 It’s intuitive, flexible, and geared towards making data product management straightforward and effective.

 It aims to integrate all data product aspects related to data governance, data platforms and user management into a single solution.